elaforge/karya/doc/INSTALL.md

 libpcre library from <http://www.pcre.org>.

-If your package manager puts the headers in a non-standard place, then the cabal build for the haskell bindings won't find it.
+If your package manager puts the headers in a non-standard place, e.g.
+~/homebrew, then the cabal build for the haskell bindings won't find it.
 So you need flags:

     % cabal configure --extra-include-dirs=$HOME/homebrew/include \
         --extra-lib-dirs=$HOME/homebrew/lib